Partners & Project Support

 Conservation Trust

 Thanks to Manitoba Conservation Trust grant funding, AMCP has completed range management improvements throughout Manitoba's Community Pastures, as well as conduct range health assessments and land management planning.
 Support from the Trust has been integral to advancing environmental stewardship priorities.
 Investments are made throughout the Pasture network and include new cross fencing, water source improvements, cattle crossings, and brush management controls.
-Read AMCP's press release for 2022 project work and the 3-year overview here:
+Read more about it here:

 Manitoba Habitat Heritage Corporation is pleased to partner with the Association of Manitoba Community Pastures to support nature-based approaches to climate change.
 The Conservation Trust is a Manitoba Climate and Green Plan Initiative, administered by MHHC.
 Further details about MHHC's support and partnership with AMCP can be found in the 2022 MHHC release here: